cloudflare/cloudflare-docs/content/waf/managed-rulesets/deploy-zone-dashboard.md

 Configure a Managed Ruleset to:

-- Define specific field values for one or more rules (for example, configure a rule with an action different from the action configured by Cloudflare)
+- Define specific field values for one or more rules (for example, configure a rule with an action different from the action configured by Cloudflare).
-- Disable one or more rules
+- Disable one or more rules.
+- Specify a custom filter expression to apply the rules in the ruleset to a subset of incoming requests.

 To skip one or more rules or WAF Managed Rulesets, [add a WAF exception](/waf/managed-rulesets/waf-exceptions/).